 There are several performance trade-offs in reliability, delay, throughput, and power consumption for 5G networks and these trade-offs give an impression that 5G could not fulfill the market challenges beyond 2030.
 The characteristics and features of 6G networks have the potential to overcome these challenges.
-The main features of 6G networks include high data rates, energy efficiency, reliability, and intelligent decision-making per device as well as a whole network at the global scale.
+The main features of 6G networks include high data rates, energy efficiency, reliability, and intelligent decision-making per device as well as a whole network at the global scale \cite{letaief2019roadmap}.
 The 6G networks are supposed to provide services including enhanced mobile broadband (eMBB), ultra-reliable low latency communications (URLLC), massive machine-type communication (mMTC), and AI and machine learning integration.
 URLLC, promises to provide a delay of less than 1 ms \cite{tariq2020speculative}.
 Furthermore, the 6G system makes use of energy harvesting techniques so that ultra-lifetime could be provided to the devices.

-For the satellite integrated network, 6G is expected to provide improved QoS for satellite communication.
-6G aims to make a single wireless operating network by integrating the terrestrial and satellite networks.
+For the satellite-integrated network, 6G is expected to provide improved QoS for satellite communication.
+6G aims to make a single wireless operating network by integrating terrestrial and satellite networks.
 6G will provide massive connectivity to wireless devices in the form of IoE; however, such huge connectivity creates challenges like quick processing and transmission delays.
-To cater to this, 6G will make use of extensive AI techniques at each phase of the communication including signaling, forwarding, and decision making \cite{letaief2019roadmap}.
+To cater to this, 6G will make use of extensive AI techniques at each phase of the communication including signaling, forwarding, and decision-making \cite{letaief2019roadmap}.

 Ubiquitous connectivity is considered one of the key requirements for 6G networks.
-In a broader aspect, drones and the satellites in orbits will help to create super-3D connectivity for 6G to provide ubiquitous communication \cite{letaief2019roadmap}.
+In a broader aspect, drones and satellites in orbit will help to create super-3D connectivity for 6G to provide ubiquitous communication \cite{letaief2019roadmap}.
 5G successfully uses the small cell communication networks to improve QoS including throughput, energy, signal quality, and spectral efficiency; however, it lacks the integration of disciplines like AI, ML, and automation \cite{chowdhury2018interference, shifat2017game, mahbas2019impact}.

 6G networks will incorporate the approach of small cell networks in a larger aspect.
 Due to massive device connectivity, the future 6G networks will be ultra-dense with heterogeneous connectivity characteristics.